mattkopecki/Personal-Site/content/post/IAM-Metrics.md

   - _Number of reconciliation exceptions_
   - _Number of Separation of Duty violations_
   - _Number of certification decisions_
+  - _Number of passwords used_
+  - _Number of applications using IAM APIs_

 ***Key Execution Detail:*** make sure you have at least *some* reporting requirements in your first IAM system release.
 Almost all packages come with some reports out-of-the-box, but you might be surprised what you *can’t get* without some customization.
 Make sure you've at least seen the list of OOTB reports, and hopefully even seen an example of each.
 A little foresight goes a long way towards making sure you have the right building blocks available from the get-go.